makersmakingchange/Sip-And-Puff-Analog-Switch/README.md

 ### 3. Print the 3D Printable components

 Print the components for the enclosure and the mouthpiece mount: [3D Printing Files](/Build_Files/3D_Printing/).
-Total print time for the enclosure components is approximately 4.5 hours and for the mouthpiece mount components is approximately
+Total print time for the enclosure components is approximately 4.5 hours and for the mouthpiece mount components is approximately 2.5 hours.

 ### 4. Assemble the Switch and Mouthpiece Mount